Woman Fatally Shot By Police Serving Eviction At Brickell Building Identified As 40-Year-Old Stephanie Voikin

 The building had reportedly been trying to evict Voikin for a year, but it was next to impossible because of the moratorium on evictions in place in Miami-Dade because of the pandemic.

-Miami-Dade County just recently began processing evictions filed this last year.MORE NEWS: 1 Teen Killed, 2 Others Injured In SW Miami-Dade Drive-By Shooting
+Miami-Dade County just recently began processing evictions filed this last year.MORE NEWS: Passing Asteroid Lit Up South Florida Sky

 The Florida Department of Law Enforcement has taken over the investigation, as is the case with all local police-involved shootings.